pivotal/docs-tap/install-gitops/eso/hashicorp-vault.hbs.md

-# Install Tanzu Application Platform through GitOps with Vault
+# Install Tanzu Application Platform through GitOps with HashiCorp Vault

 >**Caution** Tanzu Application Platform (GitOps) is currently in beta and is intended for evaluation and test purposes only.
 Do not use in a production environment.